 Debt-to-income ratio

 Looking at your debt-to-income ratio is important when deciding if refinancing is right for you.
 Not only that but it can sway your approval odds from the refinancing companies, too.
-If your debt is sky-high but your law income isn’t too hot, you may not be a desirable candidate for refinancing.

-Student loan refinancing companies want to ensure that you can make the appropriate payments on your new loan.
+If your debt is sky-high and your law income isn’t too hot, you may want to stick with a law school student loan consolidation.
+Student loan refinancing companies want to ensure that you can make your payments on your new loan.

-If you have private student loans, there is less risk with refinancing as private lenders don’t offer forgiveness options or income-driven plans.
+If you have private loans, there is less risk with refinancing as private lenders don’t offer forgiveness options or income-driven plans.

 State-sponsored repayment programs

 Depending on where you live and the type of employment you have, you may be eligible for State Loan Repayment Assistance Programs (LRAPs).
-According to the American Bar Association, there are 24 LRAPs in 23 states:
+According to the American Bar Association, there are 24 statewide LRAPs in 23 states:

 1. District of Columbia